gohugoio/hugo/docs/content/tools/_index.md

 - [octohug](https://github.com/codebrane/octohug) - Octopress to Hugo migrator.

+### DokuWiki

+- [dokuwiki-to-hugo](https://github.com/wgroeneveld/dokuwiki-to-hugo) - Migrates your dokuwiki source pages from [DokuWiki syntax](https://www.dokuwiki.org/wiki:syntax) to Hugo Markdown syntax.
+Includes extra's like the TODO plugin.
+Written with extensibility in mind using python 3.
+Also generates a TOML header for each page.
+Designed to copypaste the wiki directory into your /content directory.

 ### WordPress

 - [wordpress-to-hugo-exporter](https://github.com/SchumacherFM/wordpress-to-hugo-exporter) - A one-click WordPress plugin that converts all posts, pages, taxonomies, metadata, and settings to Markdown and YAML which can be dropped into Hugo.
 (Note: If you have trouble using this plugin, you can [export your site for Jekyll](https://wordpress.org/plugins/jekyll-exporter/) and use Hugo's built in Jekyll converter listed above.)